 Why Study a PGCE?

-Studying a PGCE can provide fantastic career opportunities for you.
+Studying for a PGCE can provide fantastic career opportunities for you.
 There is always a huge demand for teachers, both in South Africa and internationally.
 If you are passionate about the subject you have studied and enjoy working with young people, then this may be for you.
 Teaching allows you to deepen your understanding of a subject and can go beyond just teaching others.
 Over and above teaching, there are a variety of careers to explore within the education sector from governance, to training and academia.

 There are many benefits to continuing your studies and opting for a Postgraduate Certificate in Education (PGCE), however many students may find completing their studies daunting and choose this as a manner in which to avoid leaving varsity and entering into the ‘real’ world.
 Becoming a teacher is more than just dictating from a textbook.
 This role has great responsibility and by following this path you will become part of shaping a young individual’s future.
 It is not a degree that should be taken lightly!